AhmadAli88/Cypress-Setup/Readme.md

+## Command to remove node modules from github

+git rm -r --cached node_modules git commit -m "Remove node_modules from the repository"

+If node_modules is already being tracked, you may need to remove it from the Git index

 # Cypress Installation and Usage Guide

 This guide explains how to install Cypress in your project and run tests effectively.